mrseanryan/gpt-multi-atomic-agents/README.md

 - usage:
   1. as a library
   2. OR run out-of-the-box as a REST API, accepting Agents from the client
+    - there is a simple TypeScript framework, for writing Agent-based TypeScript clients of the REST API
   3. OR as a command line chat-loop

 - note: the `!! framework is at an early stage !!` - breaking changes will be indicated by increasing the *minor* version (major is still at zero).